tschmid16/lessons-learned-3/Dos-and-donts-for-software-development-team-management.md

 Besides the classes, I believe that reading the Pragmatic Programmer contributed a lot to my future decision making and organizational understanding of IT related projects.
-Being a consultant at this stage of my life and knowing that I will be returning to consultancy, I know I will merit from knowing the musts and pitfalls related to software development management:
+Being a consultant at this stage of my life and knowing that I will be returning to consultancy, I know I will merit from knowing the follwing musts and pitfalls related to software development management:

 1. Organize teams around functionality so build the teams the way the code is built.